sassoftware/model-management-resources/samples/Workflow_Integration/Trustworthy_AI_Life_Cycle/README.md

 The workflow defines user-customizable timer settings.
 After you have imported the **Trustworthy_AI_Life_Cycle** definition, select the definition and navigate to the following subprocesses to customize the timer settings:

-1. The length of time before initiating model performance monitoring; the default is set to one month.
+1. The time delay between model performance monitoring cycles; the default is set to one month.

 	a.
 Navigate to the first step of subprocess 8.1 to access this timer node.